 The DARPA-sponsored programme is expected to be transitioned to the US Navy by 2018.

-The 40m-long Sea Hunter unmanned surface vessel features long, narrow body, supported by twin-screw trimaran design with a main hull and two smaller outrigger hulls, and weighs 140t.
+The 40m-long Sea Hunter unmanned surface vessel features a long, narrow body, supported by a twin-screw trimaran design with a main hull and two smaller outrigger hulls, and weighs 140t.
 The hull offers enhanced stability and lift to the vessel.

-The vessel can operate autonomously using a sparse remote supervisory control model or can also serve as a remotely-piloted vessel as required.
+The vessel can operate autonomously using a sparse remote supervisory control model or can serve as a remotely-piloted vessel as required.
 Inbuilt advanced software and hardware systems allow the ocean-going vessel to operate safely near manned maritime vessels.

-The Sea Hunter ACTUV’s modular design allows for integration of flexible mission payloads suitable for a range of tasks.
+The Sea Hunter ACTUV’s modular design allows for the integration of flexible mission payloads suitable for a range of tasks.

-The vessel also carries long- and short-range radars, and a variety of sensors and mission packages for ISR missions.
+The vessel also carries long- and short-range radars and a variety of sensors and mission packages for ISR missions.

 The Sea Hunter technology demonstrator is powered by two diesel engines, each driving a propeller.
 It has a maximum speed of 27k and can operate up to a range of 10,000nm when sailing at a speed of 12k in open seas.
 It can stay afloat for 60 to 90 days.

-The vessel is capable of operating under all weather and traffic conditions, both during day and at night.
+The vessel is capable of operating under all weather and traffic conditions, both during the day and at night.
 It can sustain Sea State 5 at wind speeds of 21k and wave heights of approximately 6ft.
 It can also withstand Sea State 7 with wave heights of 20ft.

 Yacht builder Christensen Shipyards was contracted to build the ACTUV prototype under the supervision of Oregon Iron Works.
 The vessel was later moved to the latter’s owner Vigor Industrial at the Portland shipyard.

-Carnegie Mellon University (CMU), in partnership with the National Robotics Engineering Center (NREC), will develop autonomy system for the ACTUV.
-The National Aeronautics and Space Administration’s (NASA) Jet Propulsion Lab will support autonomy capabilities of the vessel.
+Carnegie Mellon University (CMU), in partnership with the National Robotics Engineering Center (NREC), will develop an autonomy system for the ACTUV.
+The National Aeronautics and Space Administration’s (NASA) Jet Propulsion Lab will support the autonomy capabilities of the vessel.